brianom95/brianom95.github.io/_posts/2021-10-02-valentia-sprint2.md

 Sinead and Dathaí finished soon after and we raided the free food.
 This was likely the last year we'd do this together as she was moving to Canada.
 Who knows what my year would have been like if she hadn't gotten me to do this race a year before.
 I look forward to coming back here with friends to introduce the sport via the countries best race.

-Katie and I made the long drive to Dingle that night and finished off the weekend with some sightseeing, good food and drinks.
+That night I made the long drive to Dingle and finished off the weekend with some sightseeing, good food and drinks.
 A chapter happily closed, and a mind full of ideas for future adventures.

 #### Finish Time
 <div class="table-container">